 The answer depends on where you work, your current license status, and your commitment to maintaining quality and compliance.
-This article outlines when to take a refresher, what it includes, and why it matters for your career and your clients.
+This article outlines when to take a refresher, what it includes, and why it matters for your career and clients.

 Why Mold Certification Matters